Can I Take My Child Overseas Without Fathers Permission Australia

 Respect for Custody Rights

-By facilitating the return of abducted children, the Convention respects and seeks to preserve existing custody arrangements made in accordance with the laws of the child’s habitual residence.
+By facilitating the return of abducted children, the Convention respects and seeks to preserve existing custody arrangements made by the laws of the child’s habitual residence.

 Prevention and Deterrence